glitch-game-club/glitch-game-club/CONTRIBUTING.md

 > 1. **[Edit the Wiki](https://github.com/mickfuzz/mozilla_html5_game_clubs/wiki) of this repository**.
 You will need to create a GitHub account and log in before you can do this.
 > 2. **[Save your changes](https://guides.github.com/activities/forking/#making-changes)**!
 You can do this in the GitHub interface on your own local machine.
 Once you're happy with your changes...

-> First time contributing to open source?
-Check out this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

 ## How to Contribute Games and Code Based Resources